-Victor School shares information about the Title 1 program at Back To School Night, at our regular Title 1 meetings, School Site Council meetings, Parent Club meetings, and ELAC meetings.
+Houston School shares information about the Title 1 program at Back To School Night, and our different Title 1 Parent Meetings, School Site Council meetings, Parent Club Meetings, and ELAC meetings.

 ii.
 A description and explanation of the curriculum in use at the school, the forms of academic assessment used to measure student progress, and the achievement levels of the challenging state academic standards.
 (20 U.S.C. § 6318[c][4][B])